uid/census/README.md

 #Census

-We are a group of researchers at Stanford, MIT, U. Rochester, CMU, U. Michigan, UT Austin, and elsewhere trying to learn more about the demographic and cognitive information regarding the workers on Amazon's Mechanical Turks.
-Our package allows you to post tasks on Mechanical Turk and then assess the demographics and cognitive skill of the workers that do your tasks.
+Census allows you to post tasks on Mechanical Turk and then assess the demographics and cognitive skill of the workers that do your tasks.